mrnorman/YAKL/README.md

 }
 ```

-Notice that because of the YAKL `FArray` class, you do not need to change the way you index these arrays in the C++ code at all.
+Notice that because of the YAKL Fortran-style `Array` class, you do not need to change the way you index these arrays in the C++ code at all.
 It's column-major ordering like Fortran, it defaults to lower bounds of 1, and it supports non-1 lower bounds as well.
 In the end, you often have C++ code that looks nearly identical to your previous Fortran code, with the exception of Fortran intrinsics like `merge`, `minval`, `maxloc`, and elemental array operations.

 Any time Fortran data is passed by parameter, you can use the un-owned `Array` constructors to wrap them just as seen above in the `wrap_arrays` functions.